shanreed25/Python/Basics/BasicInfo/add.md

-# print()
-- print is used to display a value to the console for the programmer to see

 # Docstring
     You can use docstrings to write multiline comments
 - Just enclose your text inside a pair of three double quotes.